-- 17.1 There shall be only two official personnel files for each employee, one of which shall be maintained in the Department of Management and Administration, Human Resources Division and one in the Fire Department.
-The Department of Management and Administration, Human Resources Division file may not contain any items which are not filed in the Fire Department file, except for personnel-to-payroll paperwork. - 17.2 If any derogatory material is placed in an employee's official personnel file, a copy will be given to the employee.
-The employee will have the right to answer any such material filed, and his answer will be attached to the file copy. - 17.3 An employee will have the right to review his own official personnel files at reasonable times under the supervision of the designated records custodian.
+17.1 There shall be only two official personnel files for each employee, one of which shall be maintained in the, City of Tallahassee Human Resources and Workforce Development Department and one in the Fire Department.
+The Human Resources and Workforce Development Department file may not contain any items which are not filed in the Fire Department file, except for personnel-to-payroll paperwork.

+17.2 If any derogatory material is placed in an employee's official personnel file, a copy will be given to the employee.
+The employee will have the right to answer any such material filed, and his answer will be attached to the file copy.

+17.3 An employee will have the right to review his own official personnel files at reasonable times under the supervision of the designated records custodian.
 Any third-party references obtained concerning the employee during the application process are deemed to be confidential and are not, therefore, subject to the employee's review.